 Backups: 2.
-Shonn Greene; 3.
+Bishop Sankey; 3.
 Dexter McCluster; 4.
 Jackie Battle

 2014 Outlook: The release of CJ2K leaves the top spot on the Titans depth chart open for the taking.
-Sankey, a second-rounder out of Washington, is the favorite to earn the role and will be the first rookie picked in most re-drafts.
-Consider him a flex starter with RB2 potential. ...
-Greene figures to be the No. 2 back, but he's coming off a second knee surgery and is past his prime at 29. ...
+Sankey, a second-rounder out of Washington, was the favorite to earn the starting role but a lackluster preseason has paved the way for Greene. ...
+Greene figures to be the No. 2 back, but he's coming off a second knee surgery and is past his prime at 29.
+He and Sankey are RB4s at best until this committee clears up ...
 McCluster, a former wideout, is a PPR sleeper under coach Ken Whisenhunt.